 The Bank has processes in place to ensure that RITS is operated in an efficient manner.
 These include regular internal audits of the functional areas involved in the operation of RITS, which are presented to the Bank's Audit Committee, and performance evaluations of Payments Settlements Department management against their position descriptions.
 A key metric for the review of the effectiveness of Payments Settlements Department is its operational performance.
-This is reported to senior management on a quarterly basis.
-Feedback from periodic liaison with stakeholders at RITS User Group forums and industry liaison through the Australian Payments Network and AFMA are also key inputs into reviews of the effectiveness of RITS.
+This is reported to the Bank's Executive Committee on a quarterly basis.
+Feedback from periodic liaison with stakeholders at RITS User Group forums and industry liaison through AusPayNet and AFMA are also key inputs into reviews of the effectiveness of RITS.
 The Bank also carries out ad-hoc reviews of and implements required upgrades to the technologies and internal business processes that support RITS to ensure the continued effectiveness of the system.

-22. Communication procedures and standards
+22. Communication Procedures and Standards